 So, what are the keys to using project management in audits?

 The number one ingredient to a successful audit is your team members.
 Even more important is the person managing the engagement.

 Have you noticed that some people–regardless of the obstacles–just get things done?
 If possible, get and keep people like this on your audit teams.
 You may be thinking–at this moment–“but our firm has a difficult time hiring and retaining great employees.”
 Then revisit your hiring and retention practices.

 Having great team members is essential, but they need to work together.
 So, how do we get them to play their roles at the right time?
 A project management plan defined in project management software.

 There are plenty of useful project management software packages.
 They include:

 Pricing varies.
 Some are free while others are expensive.
 So, you’ll need to do your research to determine which solution is best for you.
-Personally, I use Basecamp at $50 per month.
+Personally, I use Basecamp.
 If you want to start with a free application, try Trello or Asana.
-Another option is Smartsheet (an Excel-spreadsheet-based product) at $25 per month.
+Another option is Smartsheet (an Excel-spreadsheet-based product).
 Larger firms may desire to take a look at XCMWorkflow.

 Here’s how I got my own feet wet.

 Four years ago I started using Basecamp.
 And why did I pick this software?
 Mainly, because of ease of use.
 I can create cloud-based to-do lists for my audit teams and my clients.
 Also, Basecamp allows me to hide my audit team’s to-do list from my client.
 So, my audit team can see the client’s to-do list, but the client can’t see my audit team’s list.